Table of Contents

 Core challenges

-3. Performance bottlenecks: Loading and optimizing map data covering millions of square meters can instantly exhaust device memory.
+3. Performance bottlenecks: Loading and optimizing million-square-meter map data can instantly exhaust device memory.

-Solution: Blocking and fusion
+Solution: Partitioning and fusion

 Data acquisition

-Before acquiring data for each sub-region:
+Before acquiring each sub-area:

 Creating mapping tasks